Skip to content

 Part 5: Publish

 Write a short blog post on your Quarto website explaining one concept from this assignment.
 Pick the topic that surprised you most or that you think would be most useful to a classmate.
-Ideas:
+Follow the Publishing Guide for the full workflow.

-• Why virtual environments exist (and what goes wrong without them)
+• Why virtual environments exist — and what specifically goes wrong without them

-• How dependency trees work — with your own diagram
+• How dependency trees work — with a diagram you draw for a package of your choice

-• pip vs conda vs uv — which to use when
+• pip vs conda vs uv — when to reach for each, with the time comparison you measured

 Final Deliverables